matthabjan/wordle/README.md

 - If the language's letters are made of multiple unicode characters, use a grapheme splitter at various points throughout the app or normalize the input so that all of the letters are made of a single character
 - If the language is written right-to-left, prepend `\u202E` (the unicode right-to-left override character) to the return statement of the inner function in `generateEmojiGrid` in [src/lib/share.ts](src/lib/share.ts)

-### How can I add usage tracking?

-This repository includes support for Google Analytics or [Plausible Analytics](https://plausible.io), but, by default, this is disabled.

-To enable Google Analytics:

-- Create a Google Analytics 4 property and obtain the measurement ID (of the format `G-XXXXXXXXXX`)
-- In [.env](.env), add `REACT_APP_GOOGLE_MEASUREMENT_ID=G-XXXXXXXXXX`

-Keep in mind that your region might have legislation about obtaining a user's consent before enabling trackers.
-This is up to downstream repos to implement.

 To enable Plausible Analytics:

 - Create a new website with Plausible Analytics with a given domain, e.g. `example.app`